Mid-Career Investment Analyst Salary

 An average Mid-Career Investment Analyst can expect to take home roughly $72K annually.
 In the world of Mid-Career Investment Analysts, total cash compensation can vary between $57K and $120K.
 Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $34K and $14K, respectively.
 Making up 78 percent of those who took the survey, male Mid-Career Investment Analysts greatly outnumber their female counterparts.
 Most Mid-Career Investment Analysts like their work and job satisfaction is high.
 Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
 Respondents to the PayScale salary survey provided the data for this report.

 |Profit Sharing||$715 - $13,591|

 |Total Pay (||$56,895 - $120,041|

 Financial / Securities / Investments Analyst Job Listings

 Pay Difference by Location

-For those looking to make money, Mid-Career Investment Analysts in New York enjoy an exceptional pay rate, 37 percent above the national average.
-Mid-Career Investment Analysts will also find cushy salaries in Los Angeles (+23 percent) and Boston (+14 percent).
+Home to some of the best pay for Mid-Career Investment Analysts, New York offers exceptional salaries, 52 percent above the national average.
+Mid-Career Investment Analysts will also find cushy salaries in Los Angeles (+22 percent) and Boston (+14 percent).
 Falling short of the national average by 11 percent, the area with the worst salaries is Chicago.